Posted on

 Fuel for thought – a high pressure, high temperature pipe repair keeps an oil line in Libya operating

-Heavy corrosion caused a small crack to appear in a 200mm fuel oil line buried underground in Libya, leaving the pipe requiring a repair that could withstand pressure up to 44 bar and temperatures up to 70°C
+Heavy corrosion caused a small crack to appear in a 200mm fuel oil line buried underground in Libya, leaving the pipe requiring a repair that could withstand pressure fluctuations up to 44 bar and temperatures up to 70°C

 Case Study Data